Create Barcode Signature in Java – Update PDF Barcodes

 Knowledge Prerequisites

-- Basic Java skills: Understanding of classes, objects, and exception handling
+- Basic Java (classes, objects, exception handling)

 Got all that?
 Great!
 Let’s get the library installed.